 More planning on my part and leaving some stuff behind next time will ensure I won’t run into this issue again.

-It is common for most people though especially when kids are involved to pack more than you will need for your trip so don’t fear you won’t have enough just plan packing wisely.
+It is common for most people though especially when kids are involved to pack more than needed.

-Remember as well not to wrap presents you are travelling with as the airline will unwrap them all if your bags are opened for further screening.
+An important tip to remember is to not wrap presents you are travelling with as the airline will unwrap them all if your bags are opened for further screening.

 This will also help save you money by not having to buy gift wrap twice.

-Keep it simple and wrap them once you have arrived at your destination and enjoy your Christmas vacation.
+Keep it simple, wrap them once you have arrived at your destination and enjoy your Christmas vacation.

-How do you pack your bags to avoid extra fees at the airport?
+Discussion: How do you pack your luggage to avoid extra fees at the airport?